chvanam/kpbs-analyzer/README.md

 python kbps-analyzer.py "path/to/folder/or/file" --write
 ```

+## Notes

-Passing `--write` will write the analysed birtate to the file's comment tag in the following format:
+- Passing `--write` will write the analysed birtate to the file's comment tag in the following format:

     Comment tag: `My existing comment` -> `~128kbps My existing comment`

-## Note

-This method is not 100% accurate, and non-standard encoded comment tags might be overwritten/changed.
+- This method is not 100% accurate, and non-standard encoded comment tags might be overwritten/changed.